decred/dcrd/dcrec/secp256k1/README.md

 Key implementation characteristics include:

 - Continuous production use since 2013 across the Decred and Bitcoin ecosystems
-- Specialized secp256k1 arithmetic rather than generic elliptic curve implementations
+- Specialized secp256k1 arithmetic with architecture-specific optimized implementations
 - Constant-time field and scalar arithmetic for secret-dependent operations
 - Formal verification of critical arithmetic operations using the Z3 theorem